Fountainhall Junction (1901-1959)

 The nearest station to the north was Heriot (north) and to the south is Stow.

-The Gala Water was relocated after opening of the railway to run down the east side of the station, thus alleviating the need for the two bridges over the river.
+The course of the Gala Water was relocated to a new channel to the east after opening of the railway to run down the east side of the station, thus alleviating the need for the two bridges over the river.

 The goods yard was on the east side, reached by reversal from the south.
 A large goods shed was opposite the main station building.
 There was a long siding south of the station on the west side, approached from the north.